 In September 1918 Germany’s Supreme Command realised that the nation was unable to continue prosecuting the war; it no longer had the manpower or materiel to stem the Allied advance on the Western Front.
-Germany decided to sue for peace and a constitutional monarchy was quickly established in the hope of it being viewed more favourably by the victorious Allies.
+Germany decided to sue for peace and the underpinnings of a constitutional monarchy were quickly established in the hope of gaining favour with the victorious Allies.
 General Ludendorff was replaced with General Wilhelm Groener, while Prince Max von Baden became the Imperial Chancellor.
-But as Supreme Command worried itself over armistice terms, the German people seethed with indignation, angered by defeat and embittered by grief.
+But as High Command worried itself over armistice terms, the German people seethed with indignation, angered by defeat and embittered by grief.
 The hostility was further heightened by stringent rationing that was leading to malnutrition among the young and vulnerable.

 The German socialists saw an opportunity to advance their cause and obtain a level of power thought impossible under the old regime.
-The SPD, the majority socialists, were the largest party with the greatest support in Germany and they initially attempted to work with Prince Max von Baden’s government in the hope of bringing about calm and methodical social change.
+The SPD, the main socialist party in Germany, had the groundswell of support among most Germans and they initially attempted to work with Prince Max von Baden’s government in the hope of bringing about calm and methodical social change.
 They were fronted by Fredrich Ebert, a podgy man with a gruff expression.
 However, his appearance belied superb organisational abilities and a willingness to take decisive action.
 Gustav Noske would become his right-hand man.
 Tall and thickly built, he was a good orator and often persuaded his opponents to bend to his will through words alone.
 However, he was also ruthless enough to sanction violence to obtain his goals.

 Further to the left of the USPD, although often associated with the party, were members of the Spartakusbund, the Sparticist League.
 Their core support was small and based in the working-class districts.
 Their unusual name was an invention of their leader, the fiery Karl Liebknecht, who had issued flyers during the war that derided the Kaiser.
-He signed them with the nom de plume ‘Spartacus’ in order to avoid arrest.
+He signed them with the nom de plume ‘Spartacus’.
 Liebknecht was a brilliant orator, although he was also impulsive and somewhat disorganised.
 Supporting him was Rosa Luxemburg, a Polish-born Jew who was also a good speaker and a widely-lauded intellectual.
 Both had been incarcerated during the war for sedition.

 With the armistice coming into effect on 11 November, Germany prepared itself to welcome home the millions of men who had served at the front.
 However, many had already walked away from their units or drifted home before being officially demobilised.
-Still, enough units remained to act as cadres on which to form the Provisional National Army in March 1919.
-But until then, most of these men remained at their barracks, half-heartily carrying on with peace-time duties and becoming increasingly angered at the state of the country.
+Still, enough units remained to act as cadres on which to form the new Provisional National Army in March 1919.
+Until then, most of the available men remained at their barracks, half-heartily carrying on with peace-time duties and becoming increasingly angered at the state of things.